QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 10. Documentation

-    > As a last resort, you may add a documentation
+    > As a last resort, you may add documentation for complex applications.
-    > for complex's applications.

 <hr class="sl">

 ## Last tips

 It may be better to load everything needed at the start of the application rather than using `lazy` practices and making the user wait a lot of times.

-A screen will most likely have more width than height so you should exploit the width.
+A screen will most likely have more width than height, so you should exploit the width.

 If you need more than 3 clicks to do one action, and you do this action often, then you MUST re-think your interface.

 <hr class="sr">